2002 Bou'in-Zahra earthquake: Public reaction

 Of the roughly 80 villages that suffered heavy damage, the Iranian government claimed that relief work was mostly complete.
 Residents of Changureh, however, complained that tents, food, and medicine had not reached them, after waiting in near-freezing temperatures.
 A man from Avaj stated that only locals helped uncover the body of his child.
 In protest at Iran's slow response to the tragedy, some 300 people blocked the main road through Avaj.
-On June 23, "dozens" of Avaj residents threw stones at Interior Minister Abdolvahed Mousavi-Lari's car in anger at the government's delay in providing relief.
+On 23 June, "dozens" of Avaj residents threw stones at Interior Minister Abdolvahed Mousavi-Lari's car in anger at the government's delay in providing relief.
 They also claimed that the death toll was higher than official reports said it was.

 Reconstruction

-Electricity was restored to affected areas by June 25.

-On November 9, 2002, the World Bank granted $225 million towards the reconstruction and economic rehabilitation of the area devastated by the quake.
+Electricity was restored to affected areas by 25 June.
+On 9 November 2002, the World Bank granted $225 million towards the reconstruction and economic rehabilitation of the area devastated by the quake.
 Reconstruction of housing and infrastructure by provincial authorities was interrupted for almost four months (November 2002 – February 2003) due to harsh weather conditions.
-In August 2003, the reconstruction was completed in all villages affected by the earthquake.
+By August 2003, reconstruction was completed in all villages affected by the earthquake.